ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/uk-price-paid.md

 ## Preprocess and Import Data {#preprocess-import-data}

-We will use `clickhouse-client` to preprocess and insert the data.

-In this example, we define the structure of source data from the CSV file and specify a query to preprocess the data with `clickhouse-client`.
+In this example, we define the structure of source data from the CSV file and specify a query to preprocess the data with either `clickhouse-client` or the web based Play UI.

 The preprocessing is:
 - splitting the postcode to two different columns `postcode1` and `postcode2` that are better for storage and queries;